This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In an extra large skillet set over medium heat, add the oil.
-Brown meat.
-When meat is almost browned, add the carrot and celery, saute until soft, about 5 minutes.
-Add the onion and continue cooking for 2 minutes.
-Add the garlic and cook for 1 minute.
+- When meat is almost browned, add 2 cubed carrots and 1 rib sliced celery.
+Sauté until soft, about 5 minutes.
+Add 1 diced onion, and continue cooking for 2 minutes.
+Add 3 teaspoons minced garlic and cook for 1 minute.

-• Sprinkle in the flour and toast for 30 seconds, then mix in the tomato paste and cook for 1 minute.
-Gradually pour in the beef stock, whisking to create a smooth sauce.
+- Sprinkle in 2 tablespoons flour and toast for 30 seconds.
+Mix in ¼ cup tomato paste and cook for 1 minute.
+Gradually pour in 2¾ cups beef stock, whisking to create a smooth sauce.

-• Add the Worcestershire sauce, vinegar, garlic powder, salt, pepper, cumin, thyme, and bay leaf.
+- Add 2 tablespoons Worcestershire sauce, 1 teaspoon each of red wine vinegar, garlic powder, and salt, ½ teaspoon ground black pepper, ¼ teaspoon each of cumin and dried thyme (or ½ teaspoon of freshly minced thyme), and 1 bay leaf.
 Bring to a low simmer and cook for 15 minutes, stirring occasionally.

-• Add peas and stir.
+- Add 1 cup frozen peas and stir.
 Cook for an additional 3 minutes, then remove from the heat.

-• Meanwhile, in a large stockpot filled with water, boil the potatoes until fork-tender, about 20 minutes.
+- Meanwhile, in a large stockpot filled with water, boil 5 peeled and cubed large russet potatoes until fork-tender, about 20 minutes.

-• Use a fork to drag swirls or marks into the layer of potatoes.
-Drizzle with melted butter.
+- Use a fork to drag swirls or marks into the layer of potatoes.
+Drizzle with the remaining 2 tablespoons of melted butter.

 Video